Commission on Elections (Philippines): A statutory commission

 In view, however, of the close official ties between the president and the secretary of interior, there was always the danger of a partisan secretary of the interior exploiting his powers and influence to ensure the victory of his party at the polls.
-As a consequence, the constitution was amended in 1940 to create an independent Commission on Elections, composed of a chairman and two other members, to take over the functions of the secretary of the interior relative to the elections. but since the amendments could not be effective in time for the 1940 elections, the National Assembly, by Commonwealth Act No. 607, created a Commission on Elections, giving thereto the same powers which the Commission on Elections could have under the amended constitution.
+As a consequence, the constitution was amended in 1940 to create an independent Commission on Elections, composed of a chairman and two other members, to take over the functions of the secretary of the interior relative to elections.
+But since the amendments could not be effective in time for the 1940 elections, the National Assembly, by Commonwealth Act No. 607, created a Commission on Elections, giving thereto the same powers which the Commission on Elections could have under the amended constitution.
 The statutory commission supervised the conduct of the December 10, 1940, local Philippine elections.

 Creation of the Commission

 The constitutional amendment creating the Commission on Elections was finally approved on December 2, 1940.
 On June 21, 1941, Commonwealth Act No. 657 was enacted reorganizing the Commission on Elections as a constitutional entity.
 The members of the statutory commission continued as members of the constitutional commission.

 The chairman and members of the commission had a fixed term of nine years each – a member being replaced every three years except in the first commission.
 They could be removed from office only by impeachment.
 They were provided with fixed salaries which could neither be increased nor diminished during their term of office.
 These were safeguards to ensure the independence of the commission.

 The administrative control of elections exercised by the secretary of interior was transferred to the Commission on Elections.
-The commission was vested with the exclusive charge of enforcing and administering all laws relative to elections and power to decide all questions affecting elections, except those involving the right to vote, which were left to final judicial determination.
+The commission was vested with the exclusive charge of enforcing and administering all laws relative to elections and the power to decide all questions affecting elections, except those involving the right to vote, which were left to final judicial determination.
 The courts and electoral tribunals retained their original powers over election contests.

 Membership expansion

-The 1973 Constitution enlarged the membership of the commission from three to nine members but reduced their term of office from nine years to seven years.
-As in the 1935 Constitution, the chairman and commissioners have staggered terms of office and could be removed from office only by impeachment.
+The 1973 Constitution enlarged the membership of the commission from three to nine members but reduced their terms of office from nine years to seven years.
+As in the 1935 Constitution, the chairman and commissioners had staggered terms of office and could be removed from office only by impeachment.